 Welcome to Mrs. Nichols's English Website

-Welcome Video Message for Parents (click here)
+Welcome Video Message for Parents (click here for Spring 2021 message)

 · Students will be given a reasonable opportunity to redo any test assignments in which a grade below 70 was earned.

 · Students or parents must request the opportunity to redo test within two workdays of receipt of the failing grade.

 · The test must be redone within three workdays of receipt of the failing grade.

 · The two grades will be averaged to reflect the student’s relative mastery of the assignment or examination.